 I am an Associate Professor of Comparative Social Policy and Departmental Course Director at the Department of Social Policy and Intervention (DSPI) and fellow of St Antony’s college at the University of Oxford.
-DSPI is the top-ranked Social Policy department in the UK, and second globally.
+In 2019, DSPI was the top-ranked Social Policy department in the UK, and second globally.
 I am also a Fellow of the Higher Education Academy and a visiting senior fellow at the European Institute, LSE.

 My research interests are in comparative social policy and political economy.
 My research has been published in Comparative Political Studies, the Socio-Economic Review, Political Science Research and Methods, the Journal of Common Market Studies, the Journal of European Social Policy, Politics&Society, the European Journal of Industrial Relations, Comparative European Politics, French Politics, Basic Income Studies, Nations&Nationalism, the Review of European Economic Policy and European Political Science.
 With Professor Mark Thatcher, we are also currently finishing a book on Sovereign Wealth Funds under contract with Oxford University Press.